-We understand from council sources and from the Bromley Town Regeneration Report of July 2nd, 2019, and from Sarah Keegan-Day, that the revised date for pavement plaques installations will be in the early spring of 2020, not October as given below:
+We understand from council sources and from the Bromley Town Regeneration Report of July 2nd, 2019, and from Sarah Keegan-Day, that the revised date for pavement plaques installations is scheduled for March 2020, not October as given below:

-3.17 To support the Penge Heritage Trail, 13 bronze Heritage plaques that provide further wayfinding with an emphasis on the town’s heritage assets will also be installed at strategic locations in Penge town centre in October this year.
+3.17 To support the Penge Heritage Trail, 13 Heritage plaques that provide further wayfinding with an emphasis on the town’s heritage assets will also be installed at strategic locations in Penge town centre in October this year.

-That is, twelve bronze pavement plaques at various points in the town and one blue wall plaque on the old Police Station building.
+That is, twelve pavement plaques at various points in the town and one blue wall plaque on the old Police Station building.
 The project was much-praised at a recent (November, 2020) Town Regeneration seminar at Oxford University.